A Method to the Madness: Drying Air Dry Clay Effectively

 it’s not dry!!!

 Make sure your sculpture is fully dry before painting.
 This way you won't be surprised by a crack midway through.
-The other bonus of baking the clay is that it has a tendency to crack less.
-And if it does crack - it can easily be fixed!
+And if it does crack - it can easily be fixed, so read on.

 The Horror, The Horror: Air Dry Clay Cracks